 The Commonwealth of Australia has maintained workers compensation schemes for more than a century, providing different compensation schemes for each state / territories.

-These no-fault statutory compensation schemes provide financial benefits to employees injured / make worse an existing injury in the course of employment, ranging from weekly payments to lump sum compensation as well as being compensated for payment of medical and associated expenses.
-The best way to maximise your compensation claim benefits is to speak with one of our workers compensation lawyers.
+These no-fault statutory workers compensation schemes provide financial benefits to employees injured / make worse an existing injury in the course of employment, ranging from weekly payments to lump sum compensation as well as being compensated for payment of medical and associated expenses.
+The best way to maximise your workers compensation claim benefits is to speak with one of our workers compensation lawyers.

-Although each compensation scheme has the same purpose, there are substantial differences in details, including the rules of eligibility and the levels of compensation available, and most compensation schemes have changed significantly over the years.
-The compensation that you are entitled to will depend on the state or territory where the injury or disease occurred and the date on which you were injured.
+Although each workers compensation scheme has the same purpose, there are substantial differences in details, including the rules of eligibility and the levels of compensation available, and most workers compensation schemes have changed significantly over the years.
+The workers compensation that you are entitled to will depend on the state or territory where the injury or disease occurred and the date on which you were injured.

-It is important that you seek independent legal advice from our specialist workers compensation lawyers at the earliest opportunity after a workplace injury to make sure your interests are looked after and you have the best chance to make a compensation claim.
-Failure to do so may impact your potential to a compensation claim and your compensation entitlements.
+It is important that you seek independent legal advice from our specialist workers compensation lawyers at the earliest opportunity after a workplace injury to make sure your interests are looked after and you have the best chance to make a workers compensation claim.
+Failure to do so may impact your potential to a workers compensation claim and your compensation entitlements.

 If your work injury case involves the negligence of your employer and / or another party, it’s possible that you may be able to claim lump sum compensation for your work injury.
 In such cases, your lawyer may need to gather vital information including for your workers compensation claim such as: